How Can We Help?

-Drivers in all circumstances need to be aware of their surroundings, but when on a race track, drivers need complete concentration on the track and the vehicles around them to ensure their safety as well as the safety of the drivers around them.
-Race track lighting has requirements that need to be met for maximum protection and vision.
+Drivers in all circumstances need to be aware of their surroundings.
+Still, when on a race track, drivers need complete concentration on the track and the vehicles around them to ensure their safety and the safety of the drivers around; therefore, race track lighting has requirements that need to be met for maximum protection and vision.
 Floodlights around the track typically require 700-1000 lux, at the very least, with horizontal and vertical brightness levels requiring up to 2000.
 The ground and flat surface fall under the horizontal category, while the vertical lux levels are the side lighting.
 For best performance, these levels should be 1:1.

 To determine the watts required for the race track lighting, take the square meters of the area and multiply by the required lux.
 This defines the required lumens and can then be used to figure out the watts needed to light the race track properly.

 Once the brightness is at the required level, race track lighting needs consistency.
 When lux is evenly distributed on the race track, it is considered uniform.
 The maximum uniformity is 1, but 0.5-0.6 regularity is also satisfactory.
 For optimal performance, 0.7-0.8 uniformity is recommended for race track lighting.

 CRI or color rendering index is how we experience colors under lighting.
 The highest CRI can be 100, which equals sunlight.
 Low color rendering index values can manipulate how we see colors, taking away some of the enjoyment of the race.
 Seeing the cars as the colors, they actually add to the experience the other hand; distorted colors can be dull and unpleasant to watch for hours.